prolific-ac/prolific-ac.github.com/_posts/2018-02-16-participant-star-january-2018.md

 <font size="+1">
 <p>
-We are happy to announce our participant of the month for December, Hollie Phillips.
+We are happy to announce our participant of the month for January, Hollie Phillips.
 She is one of the many participants powering research on Prolific.
 <p>
 Last month, she got awarded a  <a href="http://blog.prolificacademic.co.uk/2017/10/26/feedback-and-stars">participant star</a> by one of our researchers, which is simply a way to say thank you for especially thorough and thoughtful contributions.
 This also makes him the lucky winner of a Prolific T-shirt!
 <p>